What should I bring?

 What other costs do I need to factor in when I am working out what my total costs will be?

-Detailed information is provided on trip confirmation but, unless otherwise stated (and we do try to be very clear) what you pay us covers accommodation, trek/ tour associated costs, meals where stated, internal/ domestic transfers (usually a hired vehicle or plane unless stated), pillows, mattresses, tents etc on treks, and hotel accommodation in Kathmandu the night before we leave and the night we return.
+Detailed information is provided on trip confirmation but, unless otherwise stated (and we do try to be very clear) what you pay us covers accommodation, trek/ tour associated costs, meals where stated, internal/ domestic transfers (usually a hired vehicle or plane unless stated), sleeping bags, pillows, mattresses, tents etc on treks, and hotel accommodation in Kathmandu the night before we leave and the night we return.
 We do not pay for alcohol, which can add a LOT to your budget depending on what you drink, tips, medical precautions such as immunisations and other medication (which can be expensive) and, obviously shopping!

 Our costs do not include tipping or gratuities.
 Tipping is part of the culture here and, if tipping is not part of your culture, you may find it awkward.
 At hotels and in restaurants, tips are expected and should be generous if you are particularly happy with the service.
 A figure of around 10% is a guide.
 At the end of the trek, it is traditional that trekkers will each contribute an amount which is then pooled and divided amongst the team who have supported you throughout your journey.
 Your leader may give you a more specific indication, but again, an amount of at least 10% should mean you are able to give a reasonable tip to the porters, cook team, head cook, guides and head guide.
 The rates are proportional as there is a hierarchy to be acknowledged.
 If you particularly want to thank a specific person over and above this, feel free.
 These are generous and hard working people and your acknowledgement will be gratefully received.

 - See more at: http://www.himalayansunrise.com